 The CARES Act includes a number of provisions that can help nonprofits.
 This page describes these funding opportunities, especially the Paycheck Protection Program (PPP), and recommends processes and provides financial tools you and your board can use when considering the PPP and other provisions of the CARES Act.

 To apply for the PPP, contact your bank to see if they are providing these loans and what their application requirements are.
 If you can not use your bank check the SBA list.
-Most banks give preferences to their customers in processing these loans.
-If your bank does not respond or cannot assure you access, contact us at PPPLoans@501Commons.org.
-We can provide application assistance may be able to place you with a lender.
+The SBA has reopened PPP applications until August 8, 2020.

 Paycheck Protection Program

 The Paycheck Protection Program is a Small Business Administration loan that is originated through a participating bank.
-The loan covers the 8-week period after its origination and can be used to cover payroll costs, utilities, rent, and mortgage interest.
+The loan covers the 24-week (formerly 8-week) period after its origination and can be used to cover payroll costs, utilities, rent, and mortgage interest.
 The loan may be partially or completely forgiven if your organization is able to fulfill the requirements defines in the Treasury Department's PPP Fact Sheet.

 - Have been in existence prior to February 15, 2020.